 - Cover your sneeze and cough

->

-> Isolation separates people who tested positive for virus and has COVID therefore needs to be in seclusion so as not to infect others.
-Quarantine separates people who do not have COVID but were exposed to someone with illness and therefore have higher chance of getting sick and hence needs to be secluded to see if they get sick.
+Isolation separates people who tested positive for the virus and has COVID therefore needs to be in seclusion so as not to infect others.
+Quarantine separates people who do not have COVID but were exposed to someone with an illness and therefore have a higher chance of getting sick and hence need to be secluded to see if they get sick.

->

-> CDC guidelines dictates that quarantine should be 10 days and even 20 days if there was high risk exposure or if you are immunocompromised.
+CDC guidelines dictate that quarantine should be 10 days and even 20 days if there was high-risk exposure or if you are immunocompromised.

->

-> Self isolation can be discontinued when following criteria are met:
+Self-isolation can be discontinued when the following criteria are met:

->

-> • At least 10 days have passed since symptoms first appeared and
+• At least 10 days have passed since symptoms first appeared and

 • At least 24 hours have passed since last fever without the use of fever-reducing medications and